sam-g99/Time-Zones-Made-Simple/README.md

 # Time-Zones-Made-Simple
-Create links which automatically shows events in the users time.
+Create event links which automatically shows when the event is happening in the users time.

 ## View Live